What you need to do to comply with regulations on manufactured goods you place on the Northern Ireland market.

 Some businesses may need to appoint an authorised representative in the EU or Northern Ireland to carry out compliance functions if there is no-one in the supply chain in those areas who can carry out the functions.

 You are responsible for ensuring your product complies with the relevant EU rules and for drawing up documentation such as the EU declaration of conformity.
 You can delegate some of the duties to an authorised representative – you will need to check the specific regulations that apply to confirm what can and cannot be delegated.

 Northern Ireland-based importers, distributors and suppliers

 You’ll become an ‘importer’ if you’re the one bringing goods for the first time into Northern Ireland from either Great Britain or another non-EU country and placing them on the Northern Ireland market.
-You need to agree whether you or your supplier will take on the role of ‘importer’ (for the purposes of relevant EU rules).
+Only businesses established in NI or an EEA state can be “importers” for the NI market.

 If you are an ‘importer’, you will need to make sure: